asthaKaintura/business-analytics-target-company-research-pune-chemicals/README.md

 - C5: Sector growth potential
 - C6: Growth signals (expansion, exports, activity)

-Each company was scored qualitatively as Weak / Moderate / Strong and converted into a weighted score.
+Each company was scored qualitatively as Weak / Moderate / Strong or even Weak-Moderate and converted into a weighted score.

 ---